Aunou-sur-Orne

 Aunou-sur-Orne (/fr/, literally Aunou on Orne) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Fresneaux, Aunou, Monthioux, Aunou-sur-Orne and Foligny.

 Aunou-sur-Orne along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+The commune contains the source of the river Orne.
+In addition another two rivers La Senelle and La Vézone, also flow within the commune.

 History

 In 1811 Aunou-sur-Orne absorbed the neighbouring commune of Saint-Cenery-près-Séez (sometimes spelled Saint-Cénery-près-Sées or Saint-Céneri-près-Sées).

-The coimmune contains the source for the River Orne.

 Personalities

 Nicolas-Jacques Conté (4 August 1755 – 6 December 1805) was a French painter, balloonist, army officer, and inventor of the modern pencil.
 He was born at Saint-Céneri-près-Sées.